Cuprate/cuprate/misc/FAST_SYNC_HASHES.md

 ```
 where `$HEIGHT` is the top blockchain height.

+`--blockchain-dir $DIRECTORY` can be provided to use a custom directory instead of using the default.

 The generated `fast_sync_hashes.json` file should be in the current directory.

 This should be moved to `binaries/cuprated/src/blockchain/fast_sync/fast_sync_hashes.json`.